hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/heart-icon/README.md

 The next step is to set the `width` and `height` attributes for the `svg` element.
 As you are creating an icon, both values should be set small.

 Set both values to `24`.

+## Step 3

+You are getting closer.
+The next thing to do is to set the `viewBox` attribute of the `svg` element.
+This will control how much of the image is visible.
+The first two numbers set the center of the image.

+The following two numbers set the size of the image we can see: width followed by height.

+Since here the entirety of the icon should be visible, you should set the `viewBox` attribute to `0 0 24 24`.